-The initial public offering price of our Class A common stock will be substantially higher than the pro forma net tangible book value per share of our common stock immediately after this offering.
-If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of \$ per share, or \$ per share if the underwriters exercise their over-allotment option in full, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to the sale of Class A common stock in this offering and the assumed public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our common stock immediately after this offering.
+If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of \$11.16 per share, or \$11.00 per share if the underwriters exercise their over-allotment option in full, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to the sale of Class A common stock in this offering and the public offering price of \$12.00 per share.
 See "Dilution."
 If outstanding options or warrants to purchase our common stock are exercised in the future, you will experience additional dilution.